aswinigh/DicomExtractor/README.md

 ## DicomExtractor

 This project can be used for extracting Dicom image from a file and storing the metadata.
+This project uses the ImageJ library which has a DICOM class.

 Usage: